-Hyundai Motorsport will once again field a three-crew line-up with Dani Sordo and Carlos del Barrio joining Thierry Neuville/Nicolas Gilsoul and Andreas Mikkelsen/Anders Jæger-Amland.
+Hyundai Motorsport will once again field a three-crew line-up with Dani Sordo and Carlos del Barrio.
+They will be joined by Thierry Neuville/Nicolas Gilsoul and Andreas Mikkelsen/Anders Jæger-Amland.
 The Spaniards, who will line up in the #6 Hyundai i20 Coupe WRC, will begin their first WRC outing of 2019 on the back of victory with the Hyundai i20 R5 in Rali Serras de Fafe last weekend.

-It will be precisely the motivation needed for all crews in their fight for victory in Mexico, a rally that brings the unique challenges of high altitude, intense heat and punishing gravel stages.
+It will be precisely the motivation needed for all crews in their fight for victory in Mexico.
+It will be a rally that brings the unique challenges of high altitude, intense heat, and punishing gravel stages.
 From the colourful street stage in Guanajuato, the event ascends into stunning surroundings of the Sierra de Lobos and Sierra de Guanajuato mountains.
-Against a picturesque backdrop, crews will tackle a series of gruelling tests that will put drivers, co-drivers and cars to the ultimate test.
+Against a picturesque backdrop, crews will tackle a series of gruelling tests that will put drivers, co-drivers, and cars to the ultimate test.

-Notable stages include the daunting El Chocolate, reaching the highest altitude of the season in excess of 2,700m, and El Brinco, which features a brand new exhilarating jump for 2019.
-Testing is prohibited outside of Europe but all three crews have had the opportunity to prepare for Rally México with gravel testing in the Hyundai i20 Coupe WRC in the south of Spain.
+Notable stages include the daunting El Chocolate, reaching the highest altitude of the season over 2,700m, and El Brinco, which features a brand new exhilarating jump for 2019.
+Testing is prohibited outside of Europe, but all three crews have had the opportunity to prepare for Rally México with gravel testing in the Hyundai i20 Coupe WRC in the south of Spain.

-Hyundai Motorsport has taken numerous podium results in Mexico over the years, including its first-ever WRC top-three result in 2014 and its best finish to date in the rally, second place, secured by Sordo twelve months ago.
+Over the years, Hyundai Motorsport has taken many podium results in Mexico including its first-ever WRC top-three result in 2014, and its best finish to date in the rally, second place, secured by Sordo twelve months ago.
 The aim is to target one better than that in this year’s event.